Levelling-up policy of the Conservative government: Implementation

 In September 2021 the Ministry for Housing, Communities and Local Government was renamed the Department for Levelling Up, Housing and Communities under Secretary of State Michael Gove.
 Neil O'Brien became a Parliamentary Under-Secretary of State for the department.
 Former Bank of England Chief Economist Andy Haldane was appointed as the head of the Levelling Up Taskforce, operating in the Cabinet Office in conjunction with 15 civil servants from various departments.

 In his October 2021 Conservative Party Conference speech, Prime Minister Boris Johnson again emphasised the policy, saying "uniting and levelling up across the UK [is] the greatest project that any government can embark on."
 Across government, Levelling Up is viewed as a major policy area with funding, and departments framed policies in their remit to the levelling up agenda for the October 2021 United Kingdom budget which incorporated the 2021 Treasury spending review.
 A Levelling Up white paper was expected by the end of 2021, but was delayed until January 2022.

 The successful bids for the first £1.7 billion tranche of the Levelling Up Fund were announced with the budget.
 The three largest grants were £49.6 million for the south Derby growth zone and infinity garden village, £48 million to help replace vessels and improve harbours Isles of Scilly residents rely on, and £38.7 million for the Advanced Manufacturing Innovation District Scotland travel improvement project in Renfrewshire.

 On 30 January 2022, Wolverhampton and Sheffield were chosen as the first places to receive levelling up funding.

 In the 2021/2022 financial year only £107 million of levelling up funds were delivered to projects, compared to the original £600 million ambition, later reduced to £200 million in plans.

 In summer 2022, the parliamentary Levelling Up, Housing and Communities Committee was asked to comment on the Levelling-up and Regeneration Bill, on which it held three evidence sessions.
 Its main comment was that the bill provided no funding toward the levelling-up missions of public transport and local connectivity, digital connectivity, improving education outcomes, adult skills training and increasing healthy life expectancy.
 It stated there was a lack of detail in the bill.
-The Committee was concerned that the bill potentially added to centralising planning decisions, rather than supporting localism.
+The committee was concerned that the bill potentially added to centralising planning decisions, rather than supporting localism.
 It was concerned that affordable housing was not well supported in the 300,000 new homes per year target, and there were no tenure type and location targets.

+In April 2024, Secretary of State for Levelling Up, Housing and Communities Michael Gove stated that 2030 should be the reference point by which the implementation of the policy should be judged, comparing it to a half-built cathedral by stating "well some of it looks great but the rest of it is just a mess".